-Welcome to the all new Newsletter Composer!
-Through this guide we would like to offer an overview of the new features available within the Visual Composer and help our previous users migrating from the old editor.
+Welcome to the all-new Newsletter Composer!
+Through this guide, we would like to offer an overview of the new features available within the Visual Composer and help our previous users migrating from the old editor.
 Please read on carefully and if still in doubt don’t be afraid to contact us through our forums or social accounts.

 2. Starting the editor

-Starting from the main Newsletter Dashboard, a simple click on “New” button will take you to the new composer, which is now the default newsletter creation tool.
+Starting from the main Newsletter Dashboard, a simple click on the “New” button will take you to the new composer, which is now the default newsletter creation tool.
 If you still want to use the old editor, you will be offered an option to do so on the following screen: this is particularly useful if you have created your own custom themes, as they will show up exactly like they always did.
 However, please note that once a tool is selected you will be able to edit that newsletter only with that tool: composer-created newsletters cannot be edited with the old editor and vice-versa.

 In the same place, you will find also the “Reset”, “Save” and “ Save And Preview” buttons.
 Let’s explain their behaviour:

 Reset – Regardless of how many new blocks or sections you’ve added to your newsletter layout, pressing this button will always reset everything to the original status you first saw when you opened the page.
 This action is non-reversible, so an extra confirm button has been added to avoid accidental clicks.

 Save – At any time during your newsletter customization, you can hit the “Save” button to secure your work.
 Should you interrupt the editing for any reason, you can always come back and start over from your last save.
 Do this frequently ; )